jacobbacker93/notes/README.md

 # 2024-03-04
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.

+# 2024-03-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive for clarity and maintainability in your code.
+Write it as simple as possible but no simpler, aiming to reduce complexity, improve readability, and enhance scalability.
+Remember that you write code not only for machines to execute but also for humans to understand, collaborate, and maintain over time."